Loading...

 Course Description

 The Calgary International Summer Program is a 4-week program for international students interested in visiting Canada during the summer season.
-Students will be immersed in the UCalgary campus environment while taking one Education course taught by Werklund School of Engineering faculty, and an English training course taught by English language specialists from UCalgary Continuing Education.
+Students will be immersed in the UCalgary campus environment while taking one Education course taught by Werklund School of Education faculty, and an English training course taught by English language specialists from UCalgary Continuing Education.
 In this intensive program students will improve their English language skills, gain international academic experience, learn Canadian culture first-hand and visit top destinations in and around Calgary.
+Courses will be graded and include a certificate of participation.

 Prerequisites